diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 For @pypi repositories, it simply downloads the archive from the provided URL.
 For GitHub repositories, it uses the repository name and Git revision present in the dataset to download a tarball from `github.com/<repo>/archive/<rev>.tar.gz`.
-This is then saved into the `workdir/tarballs` directory, so if the analysis is run again, there is no need to re-download the code.
+The archive is then saved to the `workdir/tarballs` directory, so if the analysis is run again, there is no need to re-download the code.
-While @pypi and GitHub are the only supported source for fetching code, the implementation and dataset format can be easily extended to support other sources in the future.
-Then, for each analysis, this code is unpacked into the `workdir/analysis/<dir>/src` directory, where `<dir>` is a directory named after the ID of the project being analysed and a timestamp, so that there can exist multiple directories for each project.
+Then, for each project, the code is unpacked into the `workdir/analysis/<proj-id>.<timestamp>/src` directory, so that there can exist multiple directories for each project.

 Secondly, to handle resolving and installing dependencies, when enabled,